Updated April 2026 · SEC DEF 14A data

 CEO Pay Blog

-Data-driven analysis of executive compensation at U.S. public companies, every story is anchored to the underlying SEC DEF 14A proxy statement.
-We currently track 209 companies and 836 named executive officers, with a median CEO-to-worker pay ratio of 157:1 across the dataset.
-Of the top 50 highest-paid CEOs, 12 earn an A on our Pay-for-Performance Grade and 0 earn an F.
+Data-driven analysis of executive compensation at U.S. public companies, every story anchored to the underlying SEC DEF 14A proxy statement.
+We track 34 companies and 34 named CEOs, each with a real SEC-disclosed total compensation figure.
+The average top-10 CEO in the dataset earns $70.8M.

 What This Blog Covers

-The blog focuses on three recurring questions.
-First — how much do the highest-paid CEOs earn, and is the number going up or down?
-Second — when CEO pay rises, does it track shareholder return, or are boards approving raises during stretches of underperformance?
-Third — what does the say-on-pay vote say about how investors view a particular pay package?
-Each post links back to the relevant ranking, company profile, or industry comparison so the underlying records are one click away.
+The blog focuses on a simple, verifiable question: how much do the highest-paid CEOs earn, and is the number going up or down?
+Each post reports the SEC-disclosed headline total only and links back to the relevant ranking, company profile, or industry comparison so the underlying records are one click away.

 Authoritative external context: the SEC's EDGAR system hosts every proxy filing referenced here.
 Institutional Shareholder Services (ISS) and Glass Lewis provide the proxy-advisor recommendations that drive most institutional say-on-pay votes.
-The Economic Policy Institute publishes the long-run CEO-to-worker pay-ratio time series we benchmark against.
+The Economic Policy Institute publishes the long-run CEO-to-worker pay context.

 Latest Articles